InquisitiveAS/2DNurbsketcherApp/README.md

 It uses rhino3Dm and Javascriptto build an HTML webpage for sketching geometry.
 It sketches different kinds of Rhino Geometry and helps you download the Rhino3d file

+This application is optimized for desktop experience only and is currently in development for mobile experience

 ### USAGE :